• Skip to primary navigation

 Make the dressing

 5. To a small bowl, add lime juice, olive oil, apple cider vinegar, chili powder, cilantro and salt.
+Whisk to combine.

-To serve, combine the quinoa with ⅓ to ½ cup of the dressing.
-Divide the quinoa between four bowls, place a salmon fillet on each bed of quinoa ,and drizzle a little extra dressing over the fish.
+Drizzle a little extra dressing over the fish.
 Garnish with thinly sliced cucumbers and sprinkle with chopped cilantro.

 More Easy Healthy Fish Recipes!